Natural Sciences course outline

 In your first year (Part IA), you study three experimental sciences (from a choice of eight, 1-8 below) plus one paper in mathematics (from a choice of three, 9-11).

-You choose your subjects at the start of the first term in discussion with your Director of Studies, but you should indicate on your UCAS application whether your interests lie broadly in biological or physical sciences.
+You choose your subjects at the start of the first term in discussion with your Director of Studies, but you should indicate in your SAQ whether your interests lie broadly in biological or physical sciences.
 The choice isn't absolute, and many students change direction before they start or as they progress.

 For each option, you usually have three hours of lectures, some practical work and one supervision per week.
 Assessment varies depending on the option but always includes written examinations.
 There may also be practical examinations or continuous assessment of practical work.